 Day One

-However, customers do – and are likely to continue to – care about their data.
+What is clear is that trust and transparency will be critical in every interaction.
 CX Network research found that 38 percent of CX practitioners agreed that customer awareness of how AI uses their data was a key variable impacting planning in 2025.
-Brands that communicate the value of data sharing, such as more AI-driven seamless experiences and more relevant offerings, are likely to have the upper hand.
+As technology becomes more widely adopted, brands that communicate the value of data sharing, and ensuring customers still feel seen and understood, will have the upper hand.

 Attendees will learn:

-• Why personalization, speed and consistency will become the defining measures of CX success by 2030.
+• Why personalization and consistency will become the defining measures of CX success by 2030 whether experiences are human or AI-led.

 • How industries with broad versus narrow customer bases can prepare for increasingly blended, connected experiences.